 While processing some City of Richmond court records from the Civil War era, I came across the remarkable narrative of a mother named Martha Hobson.
 A search of Richmond newspapers on Virginia Chronicle and additional city records revealed more about her experience.
 It is appropriate to share Martha’s story during Mother’s Day week.

 Martha Ann Hobson was born enslaved in the early 1820s.
-We do not know the name of the person who first enslaved her, but sometime in the 1830s her husband, a free African American man named Richard C. Hobson, purchased her.
-Around 1840, they had a son named Robert C. Hobson.
+We do not know the name of the person who first enslaved her.
+At some point, she became enslaved to a free African American man named Richard C. Hobson.
+They lived together as husband and wife and around 1840, they had a son named Robert C. Hobson.
 Richard emancipated his wife and son in a deed recorded on 8 July 1850 in the Hustings Court of the City of Richmond.
 Soon after her emancipation, Martha registered as a “free black,” and the Hustings Court granted her permission to remain in the commonwealth.

 Over the course of the 1850s, Martha’s husband used the income he earned as barber to acquire property in Richmond.
 According to the 1860 census, Richard Hobson held real estate valued at $3,300, which equals nearly $100,000 in today’s dollars.
 The Hobsons lived in the Second Ward (east of 22nd Street) of Richmond where their neighbors were lawyers, merchants, underwriters, and the city sheriff, all of whom were white.